dmccreary/circuits/docs/glossary.md

 A circuit analysis technique using Kirchhoff's Voltage Law to determine unknown currents in the meshes (loops) of a planar circuit.

+#### Metaphors and Stories

+An approach to teaching that leverages the storytelling part of our brains.

 #### MOSFET

 A type of [field-effect transistor](#field-effect-transistor) in which the conductivity of a semiconductor channel is controlled by the voltage applied to a gate electrode that is insulated from the channel by a thin oxide layer.